spockframework/spock/docs/data_driven_testing.rst

     7 | _
     0 | _

-Isolated execution of iterations
+Isolated Execution of Iterations
 --------------------------------

 Iterations are isolated from each other in the same way as separate feature methods.
 Each iteration gets its own instance of the specification class, and the ``setup`` and ``cleanup`` methods will be called before and after each iteration, respectively.

-Sharing of objects between iterations
+Sharing of Objects between Iterations
 -------------------------------------

 In order to share an object between iterations, it has to be kept in a ``@Shared`` or static field.